🎁 Health as Christmas gift: Surprise your loved ones with a CARE Voucher - buy Voucher

 Now you know that the best time to drink coffee after waking up is mid-morning, late morning, or early afternoon and at least 30–45 minutes after you wake.
 Basing your lifestyle choices on science allows you to biohack your health and optimize your well-being.

 CARE is proud to be your trusted companion on your health journey.
 Our in-depth blood analysis lets you gain comprehensive insight into your health status.
 Biomarkers in your blood tell a tale about your momentary and potential future health.
-Your health should not be a variable – take it into your own hands and become a CARE member!
+Your health should not be a variable – take it into your own hands and book your health check-up!

 Elena is an enthusiastic Health Coach and blog writer at CARE, with a passion for holistic medicine and health.
 Previously, Elena worked for almost five years as a coach leading retreats, workshops, and seminars.
 These included mind-body therapy: breath work, meditation, and massage; as well as energy force therapy: reiki, and qi gong; and third expressive therapy: movement, writing and support groups.
 Elena shares exciting articles on the blog, on the topic of where the alternative and traditional medicine intersect with Western Medicine.
 Elena is also the driving force behind the CARE community.
 In her spare time, she enjoys hiking, traveling to remote locations and dancing.
 You might also see her on the lake of Zurich as a coast guard.
 Join her on her journey to learn more about health and discover the world of preventive medicine!
 Visit all articles written by Elena!